Search the Health Library

 The Johns Hopkins Dermatology Medical Second Opinion Web site access is permitted only for individual and private use by complying with the terms and conditions.

 The service provided through the Johns Hopkins Dermatology Medical Second Opinion Program is different from the diagnostic services typically provided by a physician.
 The Johns Hopkins Medicine physicians providing this service will not have the benefit of information that would be obtained by examining you in person and observing your physical condition.
 Therefore, the physician may not be aware of facts or information that would affect his or her opinion of your diagnosis.
-Because this is a limitation on the accuracy of his or her opinion, and this is a risk to you, the recommendations of the Johns Hopkins physician will be shared with your local physician.
+Because this is a limitation on the accuracy of his or her opinion, and this is a risk to you, the recommendations of the Johns Hopkins physician will be shared with your referring physician.
 By deciding to engage this service, you acknowledge and agree that you are aware of this limitation and agree to assume the risk of this limitation.

 Your participation in this program will be considered an indication of acceptance of: